 Subsequent report.
-A technical examination report that is filed by a QEWI after an acceptable report in order to change the status of the building for that report filing cycle to reflect changed conditions.
+A technical examination report that is filed by a QEWI after an acceptable report in order to change the status of the building for that report filing cycle to reflect changed conditions or the recommended time frame for repairs of SWARMP or unsafe conditions.

 Unsafe condition.
-A condition of a building wall, any appurtenances thereto, or any part thereof that is hazardous to persons or property and requires prompt repair.
-In addition, any condition that was reported as SWARMP in a previous report and that is not corrected at the time of the current inspection shall be reported as an unsafe condition.
+A condition of a building wall, any appurtenances thereto, or any part thereof that is hazardous to persons or property and requires [prompt] repair within one (1) year of completion of critical examinations.
+In addition, any condition that was reported as SWARMP in a previous report and that is not corrected at the time of the current inspection [shall] must be reported as an unsafe condition.